 RBI’s intervention and mutual resolution

 When TTL sought the RBI’s approval for payment under the award, the RBI declined.
 Aggrieved, NTT filed a petition in the Delhi High Court (the “ DHC”) seeking enforcement of the award.
 TTL and the RBI filed their respective objections opposing this enforcement.
 In early 2017, TTL and NTT arrived at a mutual resolution and jointly filed a consent application in the DHC.
 TTL withdrew its objections and agreed to remit the award amount, which the DHC permitted, subject to the income tax authorities issuing a no objection certificate.
 The DHC held that as long as the award remained valid, there was no need for any special permission of the RBI for remission by TTL of the amount awarded to NTT as damages.
-The refusal by the RBI of such a permission, which was not required in the first place, would not affect the enforceability of the award.
+The refusal by the RBI of such permission, which was not required in the first place, would not affect the enforceability of the award.
 Find the judgement order given by DHC here.

 Indian tax authorities issue a notice for payment of taxes